26 January, 2026

 No sooner

-does man learn to speak than he is exiled into abstraction.
-This is the Fall, the ejection from the retrospectively conjured paradise of undifferentiated being.
-Thus, the entry into culture forces a simultaneous effort to transcend the oppositions that define culture and regain the blissful plenitude that consciousness intuits as prior to consciousness.
+does man begin to speak than he is exiled into abstraction.
+This is the Fall, the ejection from a retrospectively conjured-up paradise of undifferentiated being.
+In other words, the origin of culture is subsequently experienced as a loss.
+There is within culture always a desire to undo it and the oppositions that define it and regain the blissful plenitude that consciousness intuits as prior to consciousness.
+This is why the religious impulse is universal.

 01 May, 2025